Teodor92/Project-Company-Life/specification/user-stories/links-admin.md

 5. If the user clicks the `Create` button he/she is redirected to the Create Link administration page.
 6. If the user clicks the `Edit` button, he/she is redirected to the Create Link administration page but with already field details.
 7. If the user clicks the `Delete` button, a `Are you sure` confirmation window pops up.
-8. If the user clicks `Yes` if the delete confirmation window, the row entry is deleted form the database and the grid is updated.
+8. If the user clicks `Yes` if the delete confirmation window, the row entry is deleted from the database and the grid is updated.
 9. If the user clicks `Cancel` if the delete confirmation window, the window closes and nothing else happens.
 10. There must be an additional column for the link type(not shown in the wireframe).